Is Durban Safe? 6 Areas to Avoid in This South African City

 - Identify safe areas close by in case you need help, such as hotels, hospitals, and police stations that may have power.

 Water restrictions may be applied within dry areas when water levels are critically low.
-These restrictions can include limiting daily water usage or banning hosepipes and garden sprinklers.
+These restrictions include limiting daily water usage or banning hosepipes and garden sprinklers.

 Municipalities occasionally issue advice to avoid drinking tap water if there are concerns over water quality.
 You should follow the advice and rules of local authorities where restrictions are in place.